-- APRRP complements GPOI’s broader capacity building efforts by focusing on developing high demand enabling capabilities (e.g., airlift; command, control, communications, and information systems (C3IS); engineering; logistics; medical; and FPUs) that are persistent shortfalls in UN and regional peace operations and which underpin capacity to deploy a rapid response force.
+- APRRP complements GPOI’s broader capacity building efforts by focusing on developing high demand enabling capabilities (e.g., airlift; command, control, communications, and information systems (C3IS); engineering; logistics; medical; and Foreign Police Units (FPUs) that are persistent shortfalls in UN and regional peace operations, and which underpin capacity to deploy a rapid response force.
 Program efforts are designed to be full capability packages, which include equipment, equipment-related training, and training on required skill sets.
 APRRP’s budget is approximately $267,500,000 from FY 2015-2017.
 As program implementation continues, three partners developing rapid deployment capabilities with APRRP assistance pledged to elevate critical enabling units to the UN’s Rapid Deployment Level (RDL).

-The Security Forces Capacity Building Division (SFCB) manages three key programs with the objective of building institutional capacity to improve security sector governance.
-Programs include: The Global Defense Reform Program, Security Force Professionalization Program, and The Global Security Contingency Fund.
+The Security Forces Capacity Building Division (SFCB) manages three key programs with the objective of improving security sector governance and institutional capacity.
+Programs include the Global Defense Reform Program, Security Force Professionalization, and Global Security Contingency Fund.

 Global Defense Reform Program

-The Global Defense Reform Program (GDRP) is a flexible, multi-year Department of State-funded program that builds U.S. partner institutional capacity at the service, ministerial, and national levels to ensure security is provided in an effective, transparent, and accountable manner.
-GDRP presents an opportunity to leverage advisory and other strategic support services to advance institutional reforms that achieve U.S. foreign policy objectives.
-GDRP projects build the resilience of U.S. partners and their security institutions, enhance effectiveness and accountability, and better align defense sectors to the needs and challenges of partner nations and their citizens.
-At the same time, GDRP projects advance U.S. national security and foreign policy objectives, reduce threats to the homeland, and avert the need for U.S. military interventions through the promotion of alliances and partnerships needed to succeed in today’s competitive geopolitical environment.
+The Global Defense Reform Program (GDRP) is a flexible PKO-funded program that seeks to improve security sector governance and institutional capacity of select U.S. partners at the service, ministerial, and national levels.
+GDRP projects aim to build the resilience of U.S. partners and their security institutions, enhance effectiveness and accountability, and better align the security sector to the needs and challenges of the partner nation and its citizens.
+At the same time, GDRP projects advance U.S. national security and foreign policy objectives; reduce threats to the homeland; and avert the need for U.S. military interventions through the promotion of alliances and partnerships needed to succeed in today’s competitive geopolitical environment.

-GDRP-funded projects (through FY 2020) are in 18 countries.
-Support includes assistance to: define roles, missions, capabilities, command and control, and force structure of the national defense establishment consistent with national objectives; develop and implement relevant legal and policy frameworks; improve civilian management, leadership, oversight, planning, and budgeting capacities; enhance coordination and cooperation among defense-related and civil institutions; and manage the legacies and sources of past or present conflict or insecurity.
+GDRP-funded projects (through FY 2020) are in 22 countries.
+Support includes assistance to: define roles, missions, capabilities, command and control, and force structure of national defense establishments consistent with national objectives; develop and implement relevant legal and policy frameworks; improve civilian management, leadership, oversight, planning, and budgeting capacities; enhance coordination and cooperation among defense-related and civil institutions; and manage the legacies and sources of past or present conflict or insecurity.

-- Foster stability and address shared U.S. and partner country security challenges; and
+- Foster stability and address shared U.S. and partner country security challenges.

 - Build the capacity of partner nations to responsibly and effectively employ their forces to address security concerns, in line with U.S. national security objectives.